 This transition, every fall and spring, isn't easy or cheap, especially if a course decides to go "wall to wall", meaning overseeding every part of the course: fairways, tees, greens and even rough.

 In the early fall, often after the course closes for several weeks, the maintenance staff will scalp off the Bermuda grass, followed by a heavy seeding of rye.
 To germinate, the Rye will need to be heavily and repeatedly watered and fertilized.
 During the early stages of this growth period, the turf is weak, which is why many courses go cart-path-only for the first several weeks after the original application.

 Conditions can be spotty and deter golfers for a month or so after the course reopens, but the end result by the time high season comes around in January is the reward: a pristine course where golfers, locals and tourists alike, will pay top dollar to play on green fairways.
-You can follow the overseeding process taking place this fall at Wigwam Golf Club in Litchfield Park, Ariz., in the photo gallery above.
+You can follow the overseeding process that took place in fall 2021 at Wigwam Golf Club in Litchfield Park, Ariz., in the photo gallery above.